P.O.D.

 21. Drew Baye

-Drew Baye March 25, 2010 at 8:10 am |
+Drew Baye at |

 The outlines of the text were broken and shifted where those outlines intersected with the outlines of a background image.
 I will post a link to a photo.
 Also, the images were placed far below what I expected based on the preview in their design software.
 I wanted the tops of the graphics to start close to the tops of the chest and shoulder blades – not half way down the back.
 It looks rushed and half-assed, in my opinion.
 If it were my company, I would never have shipped them.
 I would have re-done them and eaten the cost rather than risk losing repeat business and getting bad word of mouth.